 Tableau Rank Calculation for Cross-Tab reports

 In this example, we show you how to calculate the rank in tableau for the cross tabled reports (OR) and calculate the rank for each partition.
 We removed the First name from Rows Shelf and changed the Compute Using the option to the pane (down then across).
-We don’t have cross tabs here, so it will calculate by going down.
+We don’t have cross tabs here, so it will be calculated by going down.

 First, we changed the Rank Calculation type to Competition (1, 2, 2, 4), and you can see the result.
 It calculates the Rank for each Partition (here, it is Occupation)